Treblle/traefik-plugin-treblle-rust/README.md

 - `treblleApiUrl`: URL of the Treblle API
 - `apiKey`: Your Treblle API key
 - `projectId`: Your Treblle project ID
-- `routeBlacklist`: List of routes to exclude from processing
+- `routeBlacklist`: List of routes to exclude from processing (e.g., ["/blacklisted-example"])
 - `sensitiveKeysRegex`: Regex pattern for masking sensitive data
 - `allowedContentType`: Content type to process (default: "application/json")

 ## Usage

+Once the services are running:

+1. The Producer service will start generating random HTTP requests to the Consumer service, including:
+   - JSON requests to `/consume`
+   - Plain text requests to `/consume`
+   - XML requests to `/consume`
+   - JSON requests to `/blacklisted-example` (which should be ignored by the middleware)

-Once the services are running, the Producer service will start generating random HTTP requests to the Consumer service.
-The Traefik middleware will intercept these requests, process them, and forward the data to the Treblle API.
+1. The Traefik middleware will intercept these requests, process them, and forward the data to the Treblle API if:

-You can monitor the Traefik dashboard at `http://localhost:8080/dashboard` and check the logs of each service for more information.
+   - The request is not to a blacklisted route
+   - The content type is JSON

+1. The Consumer service will log all received requests, regardless of their processing by the middleware.

+1. The Treblle API will receive and log the processed data from valid requests, as well as prepare Prometheus metrics for ingestion.

 ## Development